tomeshnet/p2p-internet-workshop/module-5.md

   * Baseline Measurements
     - What is the ideal capacity of your network, are there any bottlenecks?
     - What is the total number of users your network can support?
 How many users can each of the nodes handle?
-    - What will be your network policy? free access, bandwidth restrictions, usage restrictions, priority access
+    - What will be your network policy?
+Free access, bandwidth restrictions, usage restrictions, priority access
-    - What services do you want to offer over your network
+    - What services do you want to offer over your network?
-  * Discuss - is the solution more bandwidth? more nodes?
+  * Discuss - is the solution more bandwidth?
+More nodes?

 ## 4: Wrap-up and week ahead